jlpteaching/dinocpu-sq20/assignments/assignment-1.md

 ![PC to inst mem](pc-to-imem.svg)

-You should fill in the other wires (and instruction subsets) that are required to implement the `add` RISC-V instruction.
+You should fill in the other wires (and instruction subsets) that are required to implement the `add` RISC-V instruction for R-type only.
 We will be talking in detail about RISC-V instructions and how to design a RISC-V processor during the second week's lectures, as shown on the [schedule](https://github.com/jlpteaching/ECS154B/blob/master/syllabus/schedule.csv).

 **Important**: You will not need to modify anything below the `Object to make it easier to print information about the CPU` line.